-Wendy Pagaduan, 50, suffered with painful, unsightly eczema for decades.
-Doctors’ remedies never helped, so the RN decided to heal herself by creating an all-natural skin scrub that changed her life.
+Wendy Pagaduan, 51, suffered with painful, unsightly eczema for decades.
+Doctors’ remedies never helped, so the RN decided to heal herself by creating an all-natural skin scrub for eczema that changed her life.

 Registered nurse Wendy Pagaduan’s stomach knotted as the patient she was hooking up for dialysis glanced at her hands and nervously asked, “Should you be touching me?”
 Her whole life, Wendy had suffered from eczema and keratosis pilaris, skin conditions that caused patches of bumpy, rough, red skin on her scalp, elbows and hands.
 Often, the irritated skin developed painful open sores that, like her patient noticed, were visible even through her medical gloves.

-The Castle Rock, Colorado, then-46- year-old had spent 30 years and thousands of dollars on expensive creams and ointments searching for a cure.
+The Castle Rock, Colorado native, who was 46 years old at the time, had spent 30 years and thousands of dollars on expensive creams and ointments searching for a cure.
 But even with prescription salves, she’d get only short-term relief at best.
 No more, she finally decided.
 I’m tired of just accepting that things can’t get better.
 I’m a nurse.
 I am in the business of healing.
 It’s time I heal myself.

 Wendy began examining the ingredients in skincare products and discovered that most contained preservatives, many of which were irritants.
 Frustrated, she decided to put the chemistry she’d learned in nursing school to use and make her own all-natural scrub.
 This way, she could control what was in it.